nygma2004/Wifi_LokRemote/README.md

 # ESP32 Wifi LokRemote
 This project is a wifi controller for large scale garden railway locomotives.
 It uses a ESP32 microcontroller to generate a webpage so you can control your loco on from your smartphone, or tablet.
 This provides and cheaper entry into battery control by not having to purchase a separate transmitter.
 And of course you are welcome to modify the code for your own scenario.

+I have also designed a wifi throttle for this controller, so it can be controlled from a physical throttle instead of a mobile phone: https://github.com/nygma2004/Wifi_Throttle

 ## Main Features
 - Wifi microcontroller generates its own wifi network, or connects to yout home wifi network and hosts the webpage control your loco
 - Supply voltage from 6V to 24V